navis-org/navis-flybrains/README.md

 # generated or collated by the Jefferis lab - see docstring for details
 >>> flybrains.download_jefferislab_transforms()

-# This downloads H5 bridging transforms between JRC brain templates
+# This downloads H5 bridging transforms between Janelia brain datasets
-# (Saalfeld lab, Janelia Research Campus) - see docstring for details
+# (templates and connectomes) - see docstring for details
 >>> flybrains.download_jrc_transforms()

-# This downloads H5 bridging transforms between JRC VNC templates
+# This downloads H5 bridging transforms between Janelia ventral nerve cord (VNC)
-# (Saalfeld lab, Janelia Research Campus) - see docstring for details
+# datasets (templates and connectomes) - see docstring for details
 >>> flybrains.download_jrc_vnc_transforms()

 # This downloads (or updates) various CMTK bridging and mirror transforms